 Ketamine is becoming a more common choice for managing acute agitation in both the emergency department and in the pre-hospital setting.
 Ketamine is an NMDA receptor antagonist, and has analgesic, amnestic, and sedation effects.
 Ketamine has been shown to cause both hypo- and hypertension, and can potentially cause respiratory depression and laryngospasm.
 Due to Ketamine's favorable time of onset, ability for patients to generally protect their airway with spontaneous ventilation and relatively short half-life many have proposed and explored its use for managing the acutely agitated patient.
 Its time of onset should be heavily weighed against its risk profile.
 Further ketamine has a number of contraindications, hypertension, other conditions causing elevated ICP such as ICHs, emergence reactions, worsening of psychiatric symptoms or precipitating psychiatric symptoms especially with lower doses.
 It is reasonable to consider using ketamine in the setting where there is a need to intubate the patient and either IV access is not possible or there is a contraindication to propofol or etomidate.
-If ketamine is used in settings that an intubation isn't planned, the patient must be very closely monitored and kept in the CCT.
-If ketamine is being used as an IM medication the recommended dose is 3-5mg/kg, which can be dosed with the 500mg/10ml and the 500mg/5ml formulations, and IV can be dosed as 1-2mg/kg.
+If ketamine is used in settings that an intubation isn't planned, the patient must be very closely monitored and kept in the CCT, with personnel and equipment ready for possible need for airway management.
+If ketamine is being used as an IM medication the recommended dose is 3-5mg/kg and the IV route can be dosed as 1-2mg/kg.